 - Appropriate time: Visitors can go there on the early morning or evening as the atmosphere is very fresh and comfortable.

-- Visitor can wear comfortable clothes and flat shoes or sandals to walk and take part in outdoor activities.
+- Dress code: Visitors can wear comfortable clothes and flat shoes or sandals to walk and take part in outdoor activities.
 If you have an intention of visiting pagodas in West Lake, remember to put on formal clothes.

 - Pay attention to pickpockets and thieves in public places.